Lil-Shake/Lil-Shake.github.io/_pages/about.md

   - /about.html
 ---

 I am Xinyao Liao, a third-year Master’s student in Computer Science at Huazhong University of Science and Technology (HUST), supervised by [Prof. Wei Wei](https://www.eric-weiwei.com/).
-I am currently a research intern at the CVML Lab at the National University of Singapore, advised by [Prof. Angela Yao](https://www.comp.nus.edu.sg/~ayao/).
+I am currently a research intern at the CVML Lab at the National University of Singapore (NUS), advised by [Prof. Angela Yao](https://www.comp.nus.edu.sg/~ayao/).
 I previously completed a B.E. in Information Security and a B.A. in Philosophy at HUST.

 My recent research focuses on visual generative models and reinforcement learning.
 I am also interested in broader questions related to AGI, including the design of general training objectives and learning paradigms.